 This policy will be reviewed annually by the Governance Subcommittee.
+Point 3 to be shared annually with Trustees at the March CEC meeting to stress its importance.

 2. Responsibilities

 Divisional committees, Honey Show committee or CEC appointed Secretaries, as relevant, shall take responsibility for ensuring that there is an Appointed Safety Officer (ASO) for every event that they are organising.
 If the ASO is unable to attend an event, a Proxy should be appointed.
 Either the ASO or their Proxy must have a copy of the Risk Assessment at every event.